 However, with advances in natural language processing (NLP), machines can now do this work for us.
 Custom-trained (or pre-trained) text analysis tools can automatically analyze open-ended responses for topics, themes, opinions, keywords, and more – with accuracy levels above and beyond what humans could ever do.

-MonkeyLearn is a SaaS text analysis platform with a suite of tools to ensure you get the most out of your open-ended survey data.
+MonkeyLearn is a text analysis platform with a suite of ready-to-use tools to ensure you get the most out of your open-ended survey data.
 They’re super easy to use and can integrate with tools you already use.

 MonkeyLearn’s tools are ready to go, right out of the box, with little setup necessary.
 Better yet, you can train these tools, and more, (usually in just a few steps) to the language, needs, and criteria of your business, so you never have to worry about accuracy.